Apriori Knowledge in an Era of Computational Opacity: The Role of AI in Mathematical Discovery: Knowledge of the Four Color Theorem

-The philosophical position that we find more attractive and on which we wish to dwell is a rather different one due to Burge \cite{burge1998computer}.
-Rejecting the views just described, Burge argued that the output of Appel and Haken's program gives us an \textit{apriori} (and not merely empirical) warrant for believing the Four Color Theorem.\footnote{Of course, the output of Appel and Haken's program only assures us that the given 1,834 graphs are reducible, and to get the Four Color Theorem from this we need to supplement it with a further piece of human-generated mathematics.
-For the sake of compactness however we shall be slightly sloppy and talk of the program as giving us an apriori warrant for believing the Four Color Theorem, even though technically we (and Burge) should only claim that it gives us an apriori warrant for believing that the given 1,834 graphs are reducible.} Mathematical justification thus retains its apriori character despite the essential involvement of computers.
+For reasons that we will explain, we do not find this view compelling.
+Instead, we are more persuaded by a different way of looking at things due to Burge \cite{burge1998computer}.
+Rejecting the views just described, Burge argued that the output of Appel and Haken's program gives us an apriori\footnote{In calling a justification or warrant \textit{apriori}, Burge means that it does not depend upon empirical considerations in any way for its force.
+Although the question of how to precisely characterize the apriori is vexed (see for example \cite{Williamson2013}), in what follows, we only need to rely on the fact that traditional and ordinary forms of mathematical argument are apriori, and will not need to posit anything controversial about the nature of the apriori.} (and not merely empirical) warrant for believing the 4CT.\footnote{Strictly speaking, the output of Appel and Haken's program only assures us that the given 1,834 graphs are 4-colorable, and to get the Four Color Theorem from this, we need to supplement it with a further piece of human-generated mathematics.
+For the sake of brevity, however, we shall be slightly sloppy and talk of the output of the program as giving us an apriori warrant for believing the Four Color Theorem, even though technically, we (and Burge) should only claim that it gives us an apriori warrant for believing that the given 1,834 graphs are 4-colorable.}

-In calling a justification or warrant \textit{apriori}, we mean that it does not depend upon empirical considerations in any way for its force.
-Although the question of how to precisely characterize the apriori is vexed (see for example \cite{Williamson2013}), in what follows we only need to rely on the fact that traditional and ordinary forms of mathematical argument are apriori, and will not need to posit anything controversial about the nature of the apriori.